Darwinkel/darwinkel.net/index.md

 **Mythopoetic Stoic Absurdism** is a philosophical and narrative framework that:

-- Uses _memento mori_[^mementomori] not merely as a reminder of death, but as a mirror to interrogate how we _ought_ to live—through the paradox of meaning and the poetry of cosmic indifference.
+- Uses _memento mori_[^memento-mori] not merely as a reminder of death, but as a mirror to interrogate how we _ought_ to live—through the paradox of meaning and the poetry of cosmic indifference.
 - Constructs mythic and symbolic visions of the afterlife not to escape death, but to _dialogue with it_—as one would a wise specter by a bonfire.
 - Serves as **the Dantean Descent**[^dante-descent] for Stoics[^stoicism], Absurdists[^absurdism], and Humanists alike—guiding souls not to salvation, but to lucid and coherent authenticity[^existential-authenticity] amidst uncertainty.